julianaquiroz18/Project01_Podcast_channel/README.md

 ## The challenge

-The challenge is focused on the layout of Podcast Channel landing page, following the visual guides of the providen user interface and developing content, playback and navigation functionalities, also including compatibility with multiple browsers and devices.
+The challenge was focused on the layout of Podcast Channel landing page, following the visual guides of the providen user interface and developing content, playback and navigation functionalities, also including compatibility with multiple browsers and devices.